hda-technical/dancebooks/transcriptions/[188-, sc] James Scott Skinner, William Scott - MS 3088.md

 1. First lady and opposite gentleman advance and retire: re-advance, turning each other with hands to places.
 First couple join hands and lead through third couple.
 Third couple join hands, and lead through first couple.
 All set at the corners, and turn to places.
 This is repeated by all the others.
 2. First couple advance and retire.
 Re-advance, gentleman leaving partner in centre (facing him).
 The set and turn to places.
 Sides part and form two lines at top and bottom.
 All join hands, advance, and retire, and turn partners to places.
 The whole of the above is repeated by the other couples, in order 3, 2, and 4, but 2 and 4 form the lines at sides.
 3. The ladies advance and retire; re-advance, gentlemen meanwhile join hands: ladies curtsey, and pass backwards under the gentleman's arms.
 Each lady places hands on gentleman hands; and all galop round to the left to places.
 Gentlemen advance and retire; re-advance,turning round; all bow or curtsey to partners.
 The four gentlemen crossing left hands, galop with partners to places.
-The whole of the above repeated[^3]
+The whole of the above repeated[(It is now the fashion for the four ladies to advance and courtesy to each other; then each lady turns to her partner and curtseys to him.
+The ladies do the moulinet while the gentlemen all move round outside the quadrille and return to places.
+This is repeated four times.
+The second and fourth times all the gentlemen advance, and immediately turn towards their partners and bow to them, and continued the figure as before).
+We approve of this change as it suits tall and short dancers.]
 4. First couple join hands, and visit side couple (2 and 4), bowing.
 First and fourth couples couples chassez and turn partners to places.
 First and third couples right and left to places.This is repeated by couples 3, 2, and 4 in order, each observing that they visit the couple on their right, then those on their left, and finishing by dancing right and left with their vis-à-vis
 5. Grand chain.
 First couple face outwards.
 Couples 2, 4, and 3 in order back up into line, each lady being slightly in advance of partner.
 Ladies move to left and gentlemen move to right, then ladies to right and gentlemen to left.
 All cast off.
 The ladies to the left and gentlemen to right then form opposite lines.
 The four gentlemen join hands, and the ladies likewise.
 All advance and retire and turn partners to places.

 	This figure, with all the others, is dances four times through.
 The second ime the order of forming couples is — 3, 4, 2, 1, also facing outwards; the third time couples 2, 3, 1, 4, facing outwards, also at the sides.
 In this figure grand chain always follows turn partners.

-[^3]: [It is now the fashion for the four ladies to advance and courtesy to each other; then each lady turns to her partner and curtseys to him.
-The ladies do the moulinet while the gentlemen all move round outside the quadrille and return to places.
-This is repeated four times.
-The second and fourth times all the gentlemen advance, and immediately turn towards their partners and bow to them, and continued the figure as before].
-We approve of this change as it suits tall and short dancers.

 ### {15} Cuirassiers